ithinkdancan/custom-sidebars/readme.txt

 == Changelog ==

+= 0.3 =

+*	PHP 4 Compatible (Thanks to Kay Larmer)
+*	Fixed a bug introduced in v0.2 that did not allow to save the replaceable bars options

 = 0.2 =

-Improved security by adding wp_nonces to the forms.
+*	Improved security by adding wp_nonces to the forms.
-Added the pt-widget post type to the ignored post types.
+*	Added the pt-widget post type to the ignored post types.
-Improved i18n files.
+*	Improved i18n files.
-Fixed screenshots for documentation.
+*	Fixed screenshots for documentation.

 = 0.1 =

-Initial release
+*	Initial release